autometrics-dev/autometrics-ts/README.md

 - ✨ `autometrics()` wrapper / `@Autometrics()` instruments any function or class method to track its most useful metrics
-- 🌳 Works in NodeJS, experimental support for browser and Deno environments
+- 🌳 Works in NodeJS and has experimental support for Deno and browser environments
 - 💡 Writes Prometheus queries so you can understand the data generated without knowing PromQL
 - 🔗 Injects links to live Prometheus charts directly into each function's doc